snl-dakota/dakota/docs/user/usingdakota/theory/surrogatebasedglobaloptimization.rst

 -------------------------

-The batch-sequential parallelization is mainly motivated by exploiting the computational resource, where multiple sampling point :math:`{\bf u}` can be queried concurrently on a high-performance computing platform.
+The batch-sequential parallelization is mainly motivated by exploiting the computational resource, where multiple sampling points :math:`{\bf u}` can be queried concurrently on a high-performance computing platform.
 The benefit of batch implementation is that the physical time to converge to the optimal solution is significantly